 - Broken Hill Regional Airport Redevelopment - CBD Revitalisation including new Library and Archives - Stage Two E.P.
-O'Neill Memorial Park Upgrade - Opening of Imperial Lake Sustainability and Nature Park - Land availability for industrial and residential expansion - Rail link form Broken Hill to Melbourne and second service from Broken Hill to Sydney - Tourism transport road links - Achieve 100% renewable status for the City of Broken Hill by 2030 while reducing the cost of electricity to our residents and increasing service delivery ability. - Water security and affordability - Ongoing Broken Hill Lead Program funding
+O'Neill Memorial Park Upgrade - Opening of Imperial Lake Sustainability and Nature Park - Land availability for industrial and residential expansion - Rail link from Broken Hill to Melbourne and second service from Broken Hill to Sydney - Tourism transport road links - Achieve 100% renewable status for the City of Broken Hill by 2030 while reducing the cost of electricity to our residents and increasing service delivery ability. - Water security and affordability - Ongoing Broken Hill Lead Program funding - Medium or high density housing for key workers in the health, education, and emergency services sectors